iter-tools/iter-tools/README.md

 ```

 ## async-zip-longest
-Same as zipLongest but works on both sync and async iterables.
+It returns the same results of zipLongest and works on both sync and async iterables.
+Items are resolved in parallel.

 ## enumerate
 It is a shorthand for zipping an index to an iterable: